MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-define-and-allocate-costs.md

 |Items Sold (Amount)|Item No.|Yes|Yes|Yes|Inventory Posting Group|
 |Items Purchased (Amount)|Item No.|Yes|Yes|Yes|Inventory Posting Group|

-## <a name="scenario-1-defining-static-allocations-based-on-allocation-ratio"></a>Scenario 1: Defining static allocations based on allocation ratio
+## Scenario 1: Defining static allocations based on allocation ratio

 Static allocation method is based on a definite value, such as square meters used, or an established allocation ratio such as 5:2:4.